pulumi/docs/pulumi-hugo/themes/default/content/blog/deploy-ai-ml-vercel-app/index.md

 date: 2023-09-11
 title: "Deploying Your AI/ML Chatbot Frontend To Vercel Using Pulumi"
 allow_long_title: true
-meta_desc: "Deploying Your AI/ML Chatbot Frontend To Vercel Using Pulumi"
+meta_desc: "Learn how to effortlessly deploy your AI/ML chatbot frontend to Vercel using Pulumi and Python to take your AI DevOps skills to the next level"
 meta_image: meta.png
 authors:
     - adora-nwodo